DeltaTho/GameDev-Collection/ReadMe.txt

 About the Projects:

 Elite Command:
+**TO RUN install Starcraft BroodWar and insert the .scx file into the maps folder associated with the game's install.
+The game can be launched via the custom games menu in either single player, or ideally multiplayer.  **

 Elite Command was my nod to the map GunshipRPG that I had enjoyed as a child.
 When the Remastered was announced I could think of no better way to commemorate the game that sparked my initial interest in programming and game design.